 The second category of ADHD i.e. hyperactivity, includes excessive talking, constant movement or increased motor activity, difficulty to play or sit quietly for a longer period, running or walking around even if its inappropriate, and excessive fidgeting or tapping.
 As an adolescent and adult, hyperactivity can lead to the feeling of extreme restlessness.

 The third category of impulsivity includes extreme impatience and taking actions in the moment without thinking about the consequences, difficulties in delayed gratification, seeking immediate rewards, interrupting others and starting arguments at inappropriate time.

-While there is no cure for ADHD, it is a chronic illness but it can be managed.
-Seeking professional help can reduces symptoms and improves the quality of life.
-A complete treatment includes medication, psychotherapy, and training along with support groups.
+Although ADHD is a chronic illness; however, it is a manageable disorder and can be managed by seeking professional help, which can reduce the symptoms and improves one’s quality of life.
+A combination of treatment includes medication, psychotherapy, and training along with long term support groups.